|Use of Medicine:||Treatment of Anxiety|

 What is Clonazepam

-Clonazepam commonly treats anxiety disorders, such as generalised anxiety disorder (GAD), panic disorder, and social anxiety disorder.
-It also manages certain types of seizures, including absence and myoclonic seizures.
+Clonazepam commonly treats anxiety disorders, such as generalised anxiety disorder (GAD), panic disorders and social anxiety disorder.
+This controlled drug belonging to the benzodiazepine class of medicines is also prescribed to treat manages certain types of epileptic seizures seizures, including absence and myoclonic seizures and therefore is considered an antiepileptic drug.

-Clonazepam is used to treat a wide range of medical conditions such as the following:
+It is a controlled drug and used to treat a wide range of medical conditions such as the following:

 It is commonly prescribed to treat various anxiety disorders, such as generalised anxiety disorder (GAD), panic disorder, social anxiety disorder and phobias.

-Clonazepam is an antiepileptic medication to manage certain types of seizures, including absence and myoclonic seizures.
+Also used as an antiepileptic drug to manage certain types of epileptic seizures, including absence and myoclonic seizures.

-It can help in the acute management and prevention of panic attacks in individuals with panic disorder.
+It can help in the acute management and prevention of panic attacks in individuals with panic disorders.

-In some cases, Clonazepam may be prescribed for short-term use to help with insomnia, although this is generally not the first-line treatment for sleep disorders.
+In some cases, it may be prescribed for short-term use to help with insomnia, although this is generally not the first-line treatment for sleep disorders.

 Restless Legs Syndrome (RLS):